NBonaparte/schemegen/README.md

 Variables to be used in the main file are listed below.
 ### Templates
-Template files should be put in `~/.config/schemegen/templates`.
+Template files should be put in `~/.config/schemegen/templates`, and should have the extension `.template`.
 Examples are provided in the `templates` folder.
 Use the following variables to represent each color:

 | Color         | Variable         | Xresources Variable |
 |---------------|------------------|---------------------|